RHL-IDSSE/HiFi-pipline/README.md

 panaroo -i ${input_folder}/*.gff -o ${output_folder}  --clean-mode strict --remove-invalid-genes  -a core  -t 20
 ```
 ## Viral screening workflow
 Viral sequences were retrieved from the HiFi- and Illumina-assembled contigs using the approach from the IMG/VR v4 database.
-The related scripts are stored in the 'virus' folder. <br>
+The related scripts are stored in the **virus** folder. <br>
 ## Virus–host association analysis
-We performed high-confidence virus–host association analysis based on CRISPR-Cas systems, with the relevant code stored in the virus-host folder.
+We performed high-confidence virus–host association analysis based on CRISPR-Cas systems, with the relevant code stored in the **virus-host** folder.